Immunizations: Bringing Newcomer Children Up-to-date

 - Provide families with easy-to-follow instructions for their child’s future vaccinations, including dates and locations where the vaccinations can be administered.

-- Remind them to bring their Canadian vaccination record with them to all appointments.
+- Remind families to bring their Canadian vaccination record with them to all appointments.

-- Try to minimize the number of appointments, and ease the process of ‘catching up’ as much as possible for newcomer families with transportation and language difficulties.
+- Try to minimize the number of appointments, and ease the process of ‘catching up’ as much as possible for newcomer families.

 According to current recommendations, some newcomer children may require up to 6 vaccinations at their first catch-up visit.
-There is no maximum number of vaccines that can be given at any one visit.
+There is no maximum number of vaccines that can be given at a single visit.